-(6) An individual who is pregnant or parenting (may be a custodial or non-custodial mother or father);
+(6) An individual who is pregnant or parenting (who may be a custodial or non-custodial mother or father);

 (7) An individual with a disability; or

-(8) An individual who requires additional assistance to complete an education program or to secure or hold employment as defined by the local workforce development board.
+(8) An individual who requires additional assistance to complete an education program or to secure or hold employment as defined in the state plan and by local policy.

 (E) Who is an out-of-school youth?

 An out-of-school youth is an individual who is not attending any school; not younger than sixteen years or older than age twenty-four years; and has one or more of the following barriers: